eProsima/Integration-Service/README.md

 $ source /opt/ros/melodic/setup.bash
 ```

-You will likely see this message: `ROS_DISTRO was set to 'crystal' before.
+You will likely see this message: `ROS_DISTRO was set to 'foxy' before.
 Please make sure that the environment does not mix paths from different distributions.`
 That's okay.
 The issue that motivates this message is the reason that we have to build `soss-ros1` in a different workspace from `soss-ros2`, but we will be able
 to build `soss-ros1` as long as a ROS1 distribution was sourced more recently than a ROS2 distribution.